Johnny Swinger: World Championship Wrestling (1996–1999)

-Swinger returned to World Championship Wrestling on December 12 and wrestled Alex Wright on WCW Pro.
+Swinger returned to World Championship Wrestling on May 26, 1997 losing to the Giant in a three versus one match.
+Also on December 12, he wrestled Alex Wright on WCW Pro.
 He was utilized primarily on syndication & TBS programs, appearing on WCW Saturday Night and WCW World Wide.
 Swinger also made appearances on both of the company's flagship programs Monday Nitro (on TNT) and Thunder (on TBS).
 His broadcast appearances include the highest rated Monday Nitro in July 1998, losing to Chavo Guerrero Jr. in front of a sold-out Georgia Dome; this same night, Goldberg defeated Hollywood Hogan for the WCW World Heavyweight Championship.
 Swinger remained in WCW for three years until joining Extreme Championship Wrestling.

 Extreme Championship Wrestling (2000–2001)

 Swinger joined ECW in 2000.
 He was placed in a tag team with Simon Diamond by booker Paul Heyman in May 2000 and shortened his name to "Swinger."
 He remained with ECW until it folded in April 2001.